sarahheayoon/sarahheayoon/README.md

 I have experience working in high-growth fintech startups, digital marketing, and client management.
 Above all, I'm excited about disruptive ideas that can create global change and elevate quality of life.

 When I am not coding I like watching documentaries about nature.
 I also make music.
-I am currently working on a personal project to build and design a website.
+I am currently working on a personal project to learn Deep Reinforcement Learning.

 ### What I'm up to